 Using a simple combination of human shape, motion, weight and strength, volumes of water can be pumped from water wells.
 Depths far beyond what could even be considered are now possible with the WaterBuck Pump.

-The following results – a feat unprecedented in the common hand pump sector – are from pumping from an 80-foot static water level with a 4-inch brass pump cylinder with 2-inch drop pipe.
-Amazingly, the following gpm flow rate was delivered on the long stroke of the machine with the pump lever set at 5 feet in the first two videos.
-The lever was set at 4 feet for the two young women and two young men.
+The following results – a feat unprecedented in the common hand pump sector – are from pumping with an 80-foot static water level and with a 4-inch brass pump cylinder with 2-inch drop pipe.

 - 64-year-old grandmother – 7 gpm (19 half strokes)

 - Age 50s man – 17.5 gallons a minute (20 strokes)